EPCCed/Activities/Activities/Sort/Readme.md

 * A sheet of A3 with a pen sticky dots to note the number of objects sorted int the allotted time.

-Label each of the coloured object sinks, e.g. boxes, with the colour that it is supposed to act as a sink for - you can either print a label (good to use coloured labels so that green is in green ink,etc for those that are too young to read, e.g. here is a [pdf&nbsp;file](pdf/SortingLabels.pdf) you could use) for each box or you could get coloured boxes/trugs that match the colour of the objects that you are trying to sort - you could also lable those.
+Label each of the coloured object sinks, i.e. boxes, with the colour that it is supposed to act as a sink for - you can either print a label or get coloured boxes/trugs that match the colour of the objects that you are trying to sort - you could also label these.

+Note it is helpful to use labels that are both coloured and have the written name of the colour.
+This allows for both young children who cannot yet read and also for participants who have colour blindness.

+Labels are available to download at: [pdf&nbsp;file](pdf/SortingLabels.pdf)

-You can be as sophisticated as you like.
-We started off with a simple set of boxes:
+You can be as sophisticated or as simple as you like.
+Three examples are given below, ranging in price and sophistication.

+Simple boxes can be used, similar to those found in the stationary cupboard at work:

 ![Simple boxes](imgs/setup1.png)

-moved on to use trugs and a boxes:
+Or a slightly more advanced set of trugs and decorated boxes:

 ![Box and trugs](imgs/setup2.png)

-and now use trugs placed on a flower stand and have changed the balls for small pyramid bean bags.
+To a set of trugs and a colourful stand (originally a flower stand) with a set of small pyramid bean bags.

 ![Flower stand with trugs](imgs/flower-stand.png)

-The one thing that you do need to be careful with is that the action at the source container can get a little bit frenetic so make sure that there are no sharp edges or hard bits that could cause damage to young hands.
+Finally, The one thing that you do need to be careful with is that the action at the source container can get a little bit frenetic so make sure that there are no sharp edges or hard bits that could cause damage to young hands.